yairgil/Docker-Provider/PrivatePreview.md

 2. [AzureMonitor-Containers Solution added to your Log Analytics workspace](https://github.com/Microsoft/OMS-docker/blob/ci_feature_prod/docs/solution-onboarding.md)
 3. [An app instrumented with OpenTelemetry](https://opentelemetry.io/)

+## Precautions
+Currently, this solution supports requests and dependencies but not logs or metrics for ingesting application telemetry data.
+If you are currently using the Application Insights SDK to instrument and monitor your apps, this solution will not be supporting all the features avaiable in Application Insights.
+If Application Insights supports the language of your application and you wish to be able to have feature-rich functionality, please use the Application Insights SDK, or use this solution but be aware of its limitations.
+If Application Insights does not have support for your language, this is a great solution to be able to see application-level insights.

 ## Install Chart
 Add the repo:
 ```